hyperledger/besu-docs/docs/public-networks/how-to/upgrade-node.md

 You can use the [Ansible role on Galaxy](https://galaxy.ansible.com/ui/standalone/roles/consensys/hyperledger_besu/) directly or customize it to suit your needs.

-Upgrade the Besu version on nodes by running the play with the new version.
+Upgrade your Besu node by running the play with the new version.
 For more information, select **Documentation** on the [Ansible Galaxy Besu page](https://galaxy.ansible.com/ui/standalone/roles/consensys/hyperledger_besu/).

 The playbook: